max-mapper/elementary-electron/problems/cat_annotation/problem.md

 })
 ```

-Now create a file called `index.js`.
+Next modify `index.js`.
 The first line should require our cat picture.
 This time, we just need the source data for the image.
 So we'll assign the created element to a variable, get its source data, then remove it.

 ```
 var picture = require('cat-picture')